• Latest

 What comes to your mind when you think about a healthy relationship?
 A key component of a healthy relationship is emotional support for many people.

-This means having someone who is there for you when you need them, someone who will listen to you and offer words of encouragement.
+This means having someone there for you when you need them, someone who will listen to you and offer words of encouragement.

 ADVERTISEMENT